Blockchain in the automotive industry

 GM – Co-founded MOBI, a research group exploring the use of blockchain in systems that could make transportation safer, more affordable, and more widely accessible.

 Daimler – Issued its first blockchain bond on a private version of Ethereum blockchain.

 Toyota – Exploring the new technology for the development of driverless cars.

 Porsche – Locking and unlocking the vehicle via an app, temporary access authorizations and new business models based on encrypted data logging.

 Possible use cases of blockchain in automotive engineering

-Given the unique features of the blockchain technology, like enhanced security, immutability and decentralization, here are some automotive areas where it could be applied.
+Given the unique features of the technology, like enhanced security, immutability and decentralization, here are some automotive areas where it could be applied.